SAGE Veterinary Centers Concord

 Call: (925) 937-5001

-If your pet is experiencing any symptoms or behaviors that you are concerned about, contact one of the emergency pet hospital locations above.
+If your pet is experiencing any symptoms or behaviors that you are concerned about, contact one of the urgent care pet hospital locations above.

-Due to a high volume of scheduled appointments, our veterinarians at Four Corners Veterinary Hospital are unable to provide emergency or urgent care at this time.
+Due to a high volume of scheduled appointments, our veterinarians at Four Corners Veterinary Hospital are unable to provide urgent care at this time.

 Steps to Take In A Pet Emergency